hds-sandbox/bulk_RNAseq_course/Notebooks/develop/06a_count_matrix.md

 opening up RStudio and setting up a new project for this analysis.

 1. Go to the `File` menu and select `New Project`.
-2. In the `New Project` window, choose `New Directory`.
-Then, choose `Empty Project`.
-Name your new directory `DEanalysis` and then “Create the project as subdirectory of:”
+2. In the `New Project` window, choose `Existing Directory`.
+Then, choose `introduction_bulkRNAseq_analysis` as your project working directory.
-    `introduction_bulkRNAseq_analysis`.
 3. The new project should automatically open in RStudio.

 To check whether or not you are in the correct working directory, use `getwd()`.
-The path `introduction_bulkRNAseq_analysis/DEanalysis` should be returned to you in the console.
-Within your working directory use the `New folder` button in the bottom right panel to create three new
+The path `/work/introduction_bulkRNAseq_analysis` should be returned to you in the console.
-directories: `data`, `meta` and `results`.
-Remember the key to a good analysis is keeping organized from the start!

-Go to the `File` menu and select `New File`, then select `R Script`.
-This should open up a script editor in the top left hand corner.
-This is where we will be typing and saving all commands required for this analysis.
-In the script editor type in header lines:

-    ## Gene-level differential expression analysis using DESeq2

-Now save the file as `de_script.R`.
 When finished your working directory should now look similar to this:

 <img src="./img/06a_count_matrix/settingup.png" style="display: block; margin: auto;" />

+-   Inside the folder `Notebooks` you will find the scripts that we will follow during the sessions.
+They are both in `R Script` and `Rmd` formats.
+Choose whichever is more convenient for you, but we recommend to use `Rmd` files.

+-   In the folder `Results` you will save the results of your scripts, analysis and tests.

+To avoid copying the original dataset for each student (very inefficient) the dataset is contained inside the shared folder `/work/bulk_RNAseq_course/Data/`.
+Do not attempt to modify this folder, as it might mess up the files for the rest of your colleagues.

+Now you can open the first practical session: `06a_count_matrix.Rmd`

 ### Loading libraries